Advertising Regulation and Information

 Standards for Lawyer Sanctions in Advertising and Solicitation Rule Violations

-Forms for filing initial quarterly reports for for-profit lawyer referral services are available below.
-Please see Rule 4-7.22, Rules Regulating The Florida Bar, to review the requirements for these referral services.
+Forms for filing annual reports for for-profit qualifying providers (lawyer referral services, matching services, group or pooled advertising programs, directories, or tips or leads generators) are available here.
+Please see Rule 4-7.22, Rules Regulating The Florida Bar, to review the requirements for these services.